Thursday, January 16, 2025

 The story...

-The snow was deep, the temperature was cold, and I counted 18 deer outside my house yesterday - I've seen more.
-They seem to be eating many plants that they didn't eat in the past - they're hungry.
+The snow was deep, the temperature was cold, and there were 18 deer outside our house - I'd seen more.
+They seem to be eating some plants that they didn't eat in the past - they're hungry.
 They're reaching higher on the bushes and even nibbling on the Myrtle ground cover.
-I'm told that the neighbor who fed the deer died within the last year.
-The person who told me about her death also shared that the DNR notified her that she had to stop feeding them a few months before she died.
+I was told that the neighbor who fed the deer died in the past year - the DNR notified her, a few months before she died, that she must stop feeding them.

-There are many reasons for not feeding the deer and the DNR was right for enforcing the law; yet, the problem remains.
-Years ago, I decided to stop getting angry at deer for eating or people for feeding.
+There are reasons for not feeding the deer and the DNR was right for enforcing the law; yet, the problem remains.
+Years ago, I chose to stop getting angry at deer for eating or people for feeding.
 Being angry seems to just leave you angry with damage to your heart both literally and figuratively.
 Who wants to be an angry man?
 I could nag at the authorities, complain along with my neighbors, shoosh the deer away each time they threaten my landscape...
 I don't know what's best for the deer over-population situation and don't plan on developing my own personal opinion that I'll defend against all others.
-I expect that I do have a responsibility, as a citizen of my Township, to notify the authorities, learn about the available solutions, and find out what deer control plans are underway.
-I plan on meeting with them today.
+As a citizen of my Township, I did discuss the situation with authorities, learned about available solutions, and found out what deer control plans were underway.

 Our neighborhood deer on a better day